microsoft/CameraTraps/megadetector.md

 ## Using the models

-We provide three ways to apply this model to new images - see below.
-For the two scripts, we describe how you can get set up if you have Python 3 and pip installed on a Linux computer or if you are on Windows and are starting from scratch.
+We provide three ways to apply this model to new images:

+1. A simple test script that makes neat pictures with bounding boxes, but doesn't produce a useful output file ([run_tf_detector.py](https://github.com/microsoft/CameraTraps/blob/master/detection/run_tf_detector.py))
+2. A script for running large batches of images on a local GPU ([run_tf_detector_batch.py](https://github.com/microsoft/CameraTraps/blob/master/detection/run_tf_detector_batch.py))
+3. A [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing/postprocessing) that runs images on many GPUs at once on Azure

+This section describes how to run the two scripts, including installing all the necessary Python dependencies.
 If your computer is also used for other Python projects, we recommend you set up the environment as described in the [Installation](https://github.com/microsoft/CameraTraps#installation) section of our main README, and use conda to set up a virtual environment in which to run scripts from this repo.
 This reduces potential version conflict headaches with your other projects.
 The environment file you should use to run the two scripts below is `environment-detector.yml`.
 You will still need to add the required repos to `PYTHONPATH`, but don't have to worry about installing Python, pip or any packages yourself.
 If you do not have a GPU on your computer, change `tensorflow-gpu` to `tensorflow` in `environment-detector.yml`.

 ### 0. prerequisites